Legion2/Somfy_Remote_Lib/README.md

 Most [examples](examples/) use the EEPROM implementation.
 See the [ESP32-NVS](examples/ESP32-NVS/ESP32-NVS.ino) example for NVS.

+Eventually you can pass NULL into the constructor of the SomfyRemote class in place of *rollingCodeStorage* and use external rolling code keeping logic.
+If you are not using any story, then you have to use `sendCommand` call with the third parameter, which is the rolling code.

 #### Available commands

 | Name    | Description                                     | HEX code |